sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure_projections.md

 # SCRIPT OVERVIEW

-- Script runs on one country at time to keep the calculation time manageable.
+- Script runs on one country at time to keep the calculation time manageable
-- - User input is required to define country and settings.
+- - User input is required to define country and settings
-- Settings affect how the processing runs (criteria, thesholds).
+- Settings affect how the processing runs (criteria, thesholds)
+- All RCP scenarios are considered and presented in the results: RCP 2.6, 4.5, 8.5
+- The estimate is provided for median, 10th-percentile and 90th percentile
 - The information is aggregated at ADM2 level
-- The table results are exported in excel format.
+- The table results are exported in excel format
-- The vector rsults are exported in gpkg format.
+- The vector rsults are exported in gpkg format

 # SCRIPT STRUCTURE